Regional work and getting that second-year visa!

 Click Here enter your email and the PDF will get sent to you for free for future reference.

-It is coming to that time of year when everyone on their first year of their working holiday visa go on the hunt to do their regional work around Australia.
+It is coming to that time of year when everyone in their first year of their working holiday visa goes on the hunt to do their regional work around Australia.

 We have compiled this guide as it is never easy finding regional work, its one of those things backpackers will tell you that they had a great experience but will never do it again.